 How it Works

-The Adsistor MIC sensor utilizes micro-particles of electrically conductive ferrous material which have been fixed in place by means of flexible anchors.
+The sensor inside the Adsistor Corrosion Alert Pod utilizes micro-particles of electrically conductive ferrous material which have been fixed in place by means of flexible anchors.
 These particles are shaped and spaced such that they are not normally in contact with each other.
 When a magnetic field is applied across all the particles the flexible anchors allow the particles to align with the applied field so that the particles are now in contact with their neighbor particles.
 An electrical path is thereby established through the sensor.
-Should corrosion occur at any particle junction, the electrical path is broken.
+Should corrosion occur on any particle, the electrical path is broken.